hdc-arizona/cfgConf/user-study-instructions.md

 ### Task 3:
 #### 3.1
 Produce a filtered drawing using the graph `ltimes.dot`.
+Use the following set of nodes as the starting nodes for filtering.
+```
+"B1973", "B1974", "B1978", "B1986", "B1993", "B4052", "B4183", "B4205", "B4206", "B4430"
+```
+Filter until 3 hops or 25 nodes whichever comes first.
 This graph is produced from a benchmark code used to measure the performance of High Performance Computing systems.
 A dyninst analysis file named `ltimes.json` is provided as well.
 This file contains the functions and loops in the program.
 Refer to the [`data` section](https://github.com/devkotasabin/cfgConf/wiki/Reference-Guide#data-object) in the reference guide to see how to use the analysis file.
-Produce the drawing with only the node id inside the node.
-Refer to the [filtering section](https://github.com/devkotasabin/cfgConf/wiki/Reference-Guide#graph-filtering-options) to produce a filtered graph.
+Make sure the drawing contains only node ids inside the nodes.

+#### 3.2
 Note the output when the filtering is not applied.

-#### 3.2
-Use the following set of nodes as the starting nodes for filtering.
-```
-"B1973", "B1974", "B1978", "B1986", "B1993", "B4052", "B4183", "B4205", "B4206", "B4430"
-```

 ### Task 4:
 Produce a filtered drawing using the same graph files `ltimes.dot` and `ltimes.json`.
 Use the following set of nodes as the starting nodes for filtering.